Building Safety Act 2022: An overview

 30th May 2022

-Walker Morris Construction & Engineering experts Tom Peel, Paul Hargreaves, Sue Harris and Deborah Walls provide an overview of the key elements of the Building Safety Act 2022, of which all parties concerned with any aspect of building safety should be aware.
+Walker Morris Construction & Engineering experts Tom Peel, Paul Hargreaves, Sue Harris, Deborah Walls and Inam Hasan provide an overview of the key elements of the Building Safety Act 2022, of which all parties concerned with any aspect of building safety should be aware.

 In September 2021 we gave an update on the Building Safety Bill introduced to Parliament in July 2021.
 Numerous changes were made as the Bill progressed through the legislative process.
 It finally became law on 28 April 2022, heralding a fundamental overhaul of the building and fire safety regime post-Grenfell, with more to come.